ILIAS-eLearning/ILIAS/docs/configuration/install.md

 <a name="database-recommendations"></a>
 ## Database Recommendations

 > Please note that installing ILIAS in utf8mb4-collations is currently not supported!
-ILIAS supports utf8mb3 only.
+ILIAS supports UTF-8 (with 3 bytes per character, such as utf8_general_ci) only.

 We RECOMMEND to use MySQL/MariaDB with the following settings: